-The Gut-Brain Axis: How My Gut Affects My Emotions & Mood
+The Gut-Brain Axis: How Your Gut Can Affect Your Emotions & Mood

 The connection between our gut and brain may be more significant than you first think.
 Have you ever experienced a "gut-wrenching" moment or felt "butterflies" in your stomach?
 These expressions may be down to the gut-brain axis, a complex network linking our gastrointestinal tract to our brain.
-In this article, we will explore what the gut-brain axis is, its components and how it influences our emotions and mood.
-We will also look at the signs that your gut health may be impacting your mental well-being so you can potentially spot this happening in time to make a change.
+In this article, we will explore what the gut-brain axis is, its components and how it influences our emotions and mood. - We’ll also look at the signs that your gut health may be affecting your mental well-being, making it easier to spot potential concerns early and take steps to address them.

 Key Takeaways